fintrack-project/.github/README.md

-# GitHub Actions CI/CD Pipeline
+# FinTrack CI/CD Testing Pipeline

-This directory contains shared GitHub Actions configurations and documentation for the FinTrack project.
+This directory contains GitHub Actions testing workflows and documentation for the FinTrack project.

 ## Repository Structure

-The CI/CD workflows are now properly distributed across individual repositories:
+The testing workflows are distributed across individual repositories:

 ```
 fintrack-project/